HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * Oct 2018:  Deploy MVP feature set as part of HCA DCP Pilot phase
 * Nov 2018:  Present Pilot phase portal to community
 * EOY 2018:  Improved scaling/hardening for additional gaps identified in HCA DCP Pilot phase
-* 1H  2019:  Save search querys and query results (using DSS Collections APIs).
-Handoff of Collections to the Matrix service and to tertiary portals.
+* 1H  2019:  Save search queries and query results (using DSS Collections APIs).
+Handoff of a Collection of search results to the Matrix service and to tertiary portals.
 Vanilla Forums support.
 Canny support.

 ## Roles